-“To Fill or Not to Fill… That is the Question”
+“To Fill or Not to Fill… That is the Question.”
+This article walks you through how to work with grain filler.

 When I was making furniture for a living, nearly every one of my clients had their own idea of what constituted “finely finished” furniture.
 That enabled (or should I say “forced”) me to develop a wide lexicon of finishes to meet their diverse tastes.
 Today I’d like to address one particularly important aspect of finishing, and that’s how to deal with open grained (AKA open pored) woods like oak, mahogany, walnut and butternut.